davisanc/AzureSecurityLabs/README.md

 #### Using ARM Templates

-We have included an ARM template for deploying the application gateway.
+We have included a json file to deploy the application gateway as an ARM template.
 The template, **app_gw-security-labs.json** is listed above in this repository.
 Download the file.
 To deploy the template, on the Azure Portal go to **Create a resource** at the left panel, click **Build your own template in the editor**

 ![image of template](/images/template.PNG)